-The results indicate that the combination of high current sustained over time and low crankshaft speed effectively indicates mechanical issues within the starter motor assembly or the starting drive system.
-Such symptoms can be used to establish warning thresholds in early diagnostic systems, allowing for timely detection of signs of bearing wear, dry lubrication, or seized components before they cause severe damage or a complete loss of starting capability.
+Figure 8: Engine speed for the various starting friction torques The results indicate that the combination of high current sustained over time and low crankshaft speed effectively indicates mechanical issues within the starter motor assembly or the starting drive system.
+Such symptoms can establish warning thresholds in early diagnostic systems, allowing for timely detection of signs of bearing wear, dry lubrication, or seized components before they cause severe damage or a complete loss of starting capability.
 2.3.4.
 Effect of temperature on starting The simulation results in Figures 9 and 10 show that the ambient temperature significantly impacts the performance and electrical-mechanical characteristics of the engine starter system.
 In the three conditions investigated (0°C, 30°C, 90°C), the current and crankshaft speed signals vary differently, reflecting the simultaneous change in mechanical load and electromagnetic efficiency.

-Figure 9.
-Variation of current with changing starting temperature
+Figure 9: Variation of current for the various starting temperatures